germanf/storm/README.md

 #### Comments

-Inspired by Popcorn Time's use of peerflix module.
+Inspired by Cuevana and Popcorn Time's use of peerflix module.
 Expanded on their idea.